terlyukevichDmitry/05_JavaST_2019/task01/README.txt

 Code written in Java Code Convention with plugins "CheckStyle" and "SonarLint".

-For calculate different moments in this application i used different mathematical formulas witch found in the internet and mathematical books.
+For calculate different moments in this application i used different mathematical formulas which found in the internet and mathematical books.